I’m gonna use my non-existent psychic powers to predict that you’re here to plan a wicked awesome, Rome 2 day itinerary!

 The Arco di Tito, which was built in AD 81 to celebrate Vespasian and Titus’ victories against rebels in Jerusalem, as well as eight granite columns which are the only remains from the Tempio di Saturno; an important place of worship that was also the site of the state treasury.

-Also be sure to visit the Chiesa di Santa Maria Antiqua, a
+Also be sure to visit the Chiesa di Santa Maria Antiqua, a 6th century building that is one of the oldest and most important Christian sites on the forum.

 Be sure to walk inside and you’ll be delighted by a variety of 6th- to 9th-century, Christian frescoes that are accompanied by a depiction of the Virgin Mary with child, one of the first in existence.